kevinkh89/technical-writing/muitable-crypto-rates/README.md

 - **Paper**: it gives us a nice surface and boxshadow.the default color is `#121212`
 - **TableContainer**:it is a wrapper around the table that gives the table a fluid width
-- Table: the native table element.as you notice i gave it a `minWidth` so it would't shrink any less than`700pixels`.I did't specified any unit that is because `mui` by default use pixel for any unitless numbers.if you wish to use `rem` or any other units you should pass your value as a string like so : `sx={{ minWidht :"60rem"}}`.the second parameter set the `fontWeight` on all `td` elements inside the `Table` component to `700`.
+- Table: the native table element.as you notice I gave it a `minWidth` so it wouldn't shrink any fewer than`700pixels`.I didn't specify any unit that is because `mui` by default uses pixel for any unitless numbers. if you wish to use `rem` or any other units you should pass your value as a string like so: `sx={{ minWidth: "60rem"}}`.the second parameter set the `fontWeight` on all `td` elements inside the `Table` component to `700`.
 - **TableHead**:`thead` native element
 - **TableRow**:`tr` native elment
-- **TableCell**:`td` native element.notice we set the `TableCell` commponet to `align="right"` execpt the first one.it looks much better but it's a matter of opinion you can change it if you want.
+- **TableCell**:`td` native element.notice we set the `TableCell` component to `align="right"` except the first one.it looks much better but it's a matter of opinion you can change it if you want.
-- **TableBody**:the `tbody` native element.that's where the data resign and changes periodicly
+- **TableBody**:the `tbody` native element. that's where the data resign and changes periodically
-- **TablePagination**: it is our paginiation contorls with all the good stuff.notice we have implement the pagination outside the `TableContainer` because we don't want to the pagination to be on the same scrolling area as the table.now the pagination won't scroll with the table on small devices.it has it's own scroll bar.use the chrome devtools and toggle the device toolbar, you'll see in small devices the pagination won't scroll with the table while scrolling horizontally.we have hardcoded the count just for now.`rowsPerPageOptions` recieve an array with options that the user can choose from.`rowsPerPage` is the initial number of rows per page.`onRowsPerPageChange` and `onPageChagne` are the functions that we leverage to change our Table UI.
+- **TablePagination**: it is our pagination control with all the good stuff. notice we have implemented the pagination outside the `TableContainer` because we don't want the pagination to be on the same scrolling area as the table. now the pagination won't scroll with the table on small devices.it has its own scroll bar. use the chrome devtools and toggle the device toolbar, you'll see in small devices the pagination won't scroll with the table while scrolling horizontally. we have hardcoded the count just for now.`rowsPerPageOptions` receive an array with options that the user can choose from.`rowsPerPage` is the initial number of rows per page.`onRowsPerPageChange` and `onPageChagne` are the functions that we leverage to change our Table UI.

-right now our mark up is finished we have the look and it's time to introduce state and fetch data from our server.
+right now our markup is finished we have the look and it's time to introduce state and fetch data from our server.

 #### custom hook

-open the `hooks-helpers.js` file.let's build a custom hook that fetch data from api and retrun the data and a `isLoading` parameter.
+open the `hooks-helpers.js` file. let's build a custom hook that fetches data from API and return the data and an `isLoading` parameter.

 ```js
 //hooks-helpers.js